anhthii/kafka-notes/README.md

 Brokers are desigined to operate as part of a cluster.

 ### Cluster membership management with Zookeeper
 Kafka uses Apache Zookeeper to maintain the list of brokers that are currently members of a cluster.
-ZooKeeper is a consistent file system for configuration information
+ZooKeeper is a consistent file system for configuration information.

+It acts as a centralized service and helps to keep track of the Kafka cluster nodes status, Kafka topics, and partitions.
 ![](images/2020-09-20-10-55-33.png)